h5bp/html5-boilerplate/src/doc/html.md

 ## Language Attribute

-Please consider specifying the language of your content by adding the `lang` attribute to `<html>` as in this example:
+Please consider specifying the language of your content by adding a [value](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) to the `lang` attribute in the `<html>` as in this example:

 ```html
 <html class="no-js" lang="en">